My Quiet Kitchen

 a stack of cookies with recipe title overlay to save on Pinterest.

-Crisp on the outside and chewy in the middle, these Tahini Oatmeal Cookies are made with rolled oats and oat flour, perfectly rich and sweet, and filled with warming spices.
-Even better, these vegan tahini cookies are made without refined sugar or oil!
-But they're so tasty no one will even know.
+Tahini Oatmeal Cookies are crisp on the outside, chewy in the middle, perfectly rich, sweet, and filled with warming spices.
+Even better, they're vegan, made with oats and oat flour, and contain no refined sugar or oil.
+But don't worry, they're so delicious no one will even know!

 Jump to: